-The owner/agent may not admit an applicant with a voucher to a unit with Project Based Rental Assistance unless the applicant agrees to surrender the voucher assistance prior to occupancy.
+The owner/agent may not admit an applicant with a voucher to a unit with Project Based Rental Assistance unless the applicant agrees to give up the voucher prior to occupancy.
 This will be verified with the former housing provider.

 Please note that housing assistance provided through HUD's multi-family housing program is not the same as the housing assistance provided through the voucher program.
-If a family moves out, the housing subsidy will not move with the family as it does with a voucher.
+If any family member moves out, the housing subsidy will not move with the family as it does with a voucher